Why Do Authors Write Series: Damon Ferrell Marbut

 1. Tell us a little bit about yourself.
 Where are you from and when did you start writing?

 My name is Damon Ferrell Marbut.
 I’m a novelist and poet, and I live and work in New Orleans, Louisiana, but I grew up two hours away in Mobile, Alabama.
 I started writing as a child, keeping multiple folders of short stories and poems with me wherever I went.
 I also wrote plays with my siblings and we’d produce them for our parents.
 My godmother was my school’s librarian, so I spent more time growing up trying to figure out how to escape the classroom to go walk around in her building full of books.
 Writing was always encouraged by family and teachers, so it remained a constant.
+2. Tell me about the books you have written and the most recent ones.
+How did you come up with the ideas?

 I’ve written a few novels and a couple collections of poetry.
 One collection was my graduate thesis.
 I don’t feel it was all that great.
 My newer collection is stronger, I think.
 I may put it out as an ebook soon.
 Its title is The Difference Between Young Gods, in case someone is interested in looking for it some day.